-Market research indicates that the sports nutrition sector can be expected to grow from its 2015 appraisal of $28 billion to over $50 billion by 2022 (P&S Market Research).
+Market research indicates that the sports nutrition supplement sector can be expected to grow from its 2015 appraisal of $28 billion to over $50 billion by 2022 (P&S Market Research).
 Analysts predict an 8.4% compounded annual growth in that time frame.

-Euromonitor International (EI) reports that the US was the largest sports nutrition market, at 12% growth.
+Euromonitor International (EI) reports that the US was the largest sports nutrition supplement market, at 12% growth.
 EI reported that the industry’s expanding consumer demographic is the primary driver, with 25 to 34-year-olds as the main consumer demographic.
 The report noted middle-aged adults today are more active and are turning the sports nutrition industry to enhance their nutritional fitness regimens.

 Sales Demographic Trends

 At the Expo West convention in Anaheim, California this year, David Sandler of Strengthpro.com said consumers across many sports nutrition subgroups want advanced products that work and that are scientifically proven safe.

 Branded ingredients are gaining in popularity.

 Sandler told interviewers consumers want new technology in product delivery.
 Innovative products feature sophisticated flavor technologies and methods of delivery, and “they taste better and are easier to use."

 One such new product application is Regimen Whey with GPAC Technology as 2016’s winner of Supply Side West Editor’s Choice Award.
 Regimen Whey features a convenient protein pouch which also helps with dosage control.